How to Make a Gluten-Free Apple Cake

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten Free Flour Blend – If your flour blend doesn’t have a binder like xanthan or guar gum added, add 3/4 teaspoon to your dry ingredients.
+• Gluten-Free Flour Blend – I tested this recipe with Authentic Foods Multiblend and Bob’s Red Mill 1:1 Blend.
+If your flour blend doesn’t contain a binder like xanthan or guar gum, add 3/4 teaspoon to your dry ingredients.
+Read Why Gluten-Free Flour Blends Vary to learn more about this.

 • Sugar – I used cane sugar.